ankane/authtrail/README.md

 end
 ```

-Store the user on failed attempts [master]
+Store the user on failed attempts

 ```ruby
 AuthTrail.transform_method = lambda do |data, request|